WhackerLink/whackerlink_v3/README.md

 Put the google json file into the root directory of whackerlink and rename it to `google.json`.
 Open the `config.yml` file and under the `‘sheetsJson: './something-124.json'` change `‘./something-124.json’` to `‘google.json’`.
 Under the sheetsID put the google sheet that the rids and channels are listed in.
 The ID should look something like this: `14KmRdIIGcLWQnM4sWBKFxJOmqj7-Mh0vXO8taKsEgJU`.
 You can find this in the URL of your sheet while viewing.

 Make sure to run `node token_generator.js -c config.yml` to generate your JWT for socket use.
 This is a **must** and a huge security upgrade.
+Double check at the top section of the config you have the fullPath set correctly (include a \ at the end of the path).
+And in the whackerlink folder create a folder called `db` that way the database will work.

 ### Run WhackerLink